christina-ml/dynamic-nav-practice/README.md

 JavaScript - Created a copy of the first navbar, and made a 2nd navbar to go underneath it.

-## Original
+### Original Navbar
 ![](original.png)
-This is how the navbar originally looks, based off the YouTube video example.
+(screenshot) This is how the navbar originally looks, based off the YouTube video example.

-## My Navbar
+### My Navbar
 ![](mynavbar.png)
-This is how my navbar looks after updating the CSS and creating an extra copy of the navbar in JavaScript.
+(screenshot) This is how my navbar looks after updating the CSS and creating an extra copy of the navbar in JavaScript.

 ## Last Update